Mesquite, Nevada: Economy

 Mesquite is home to several casinos, including the Virgin River Casino, CasaBlanca, Eureka, and Stateline Casino and Motel.
 The city also includes Rising Star Sports Ranch, a non-gaming hotel and sports facility.
 The Virgin Valley Heritage Museum has exhibits about area pioneers and local history.
 The museum building, built in 1940, is listed in the National Register of Historic Places.
-Mesquite is a stopping point for those traveling along I-15 between Salt Lake City, Las Vegas, and Los Angeles.
+Mesquite is a stopping point for those traveling along the I-15 between Salt Lake City, Las Vegas, and Los Angeles.
 Mesquite is also a destination for year-round golf, with over nine public courses in the warm desert climate, it draws golfers from all over.
 Mesquite Airport provides facilities for general aviation and skydiving.
 It previously hosted the annual RE/MAX World Long Drive Championship until 2015.